northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 Directives allow us to insert and format various elements (e.g., images, callouts, etc.).
 We use `colon_fence` to replace the typical hyphens Learn more about  [Colon Fence].

 :::::{important}
-We use the `colon_fence` extension the markdown rendered by Myst parses three colons (i.e., *:*) to open and close blocks. ([about colon_fence]).
+We use the `colon_fence` extension the markdown rendered by MyST parses three colons (i.e., *:*) to open and close blocks. ([about colon_fence]).

 ::::{note}
-[Myst-Parser Documentation] includes several constructs we can use to enhance our pages. **Use elements with purpose, whether to call attention, reference related content, or warn.
+[MyST-Parser Documentation] includes several constructs we can use to enhance our pages. **Use elements with purpose, whether to call attention, reference related content, or warn.
 ::::

 Nesting blocks, along with the ability set parameters inline.